Global Refugee Sponsorship Initiative promotes Canada’s private refugee sponsorship model

 There are close to 1.2 million refugees around the world in critical need of resettlement.
 The addition of a private sponsorship program alongside existing government-assisted ones has the potential to significantly increase resettlement places for vulnerable refugees.
 Private sponsorship plays an important role in facilitating the integration of newly arrived refugees thanks to the support and engagement of individuals, community organizations, faith-based groups, NGOs, private companies and resettled refugee families.

 The Global Refugee Sponsorship Initiative is led by the Government of Canada, the United Nations High Commissioner for Refugees, the University of Ottawa, the Radcliffe Foundation, and the Open Society Foundations.
-During this week’s meetings, participants met with more than 30 experts from Canadian civil society, sponsors and sponsored-refugees, to discuss the Canadian model, share lessons and develop advice for other countries looking to develop private sponsorship of refugees programs.
+During this week’s meeting, participants met with more than 30 experts from Canadian civil society, sponsors and sponsored-refugees, to discuss the Canadian model, share lessons and develop advice for other countries looking to develop private sponsorship of refugees programs.

 In attendance at the conference were representatives from Argentina, Australia, Brazil, Chile, Germany, New Zealand, the United Kingdom and the United States, as well as a variety of other stakeholders from around the world.
 They discussed Canada’s private sponsorship model and how it could be adapted and supported in other countries’ contexts.